klozn/10-javascript/README.md

 4. Submit a [(GitHub) Pull Request](https://help.github.com/articles/about-pull-requests/), to request a merge of your contributions (changes) into the original repository.
 5. We'll review and (most likely) accept your request.
 By doing so your contribution will become part of the original repository.

 For every new contribution, repeat steps 2 to 4.

-**Note:** The `.pptx` files are password protected.
-Thus, only available in readonly mode by default.
-If you'd like to make contributions to the actual presentations, please contact us (hello@switchfully.com) to receive the master password.

 ## Copyright Notice